-Sangeeta Panicker, PhD Director of the Research Ethics Office in the Science Directorate of the American Psychological Association (APA) has over 25 years of experience working on ethical, legal, regulatory, and scientific issues pertaining to the conduct of behavioral and psychological research, including research ethics and research integrity, protection of human participants in research, humane care and treatment of nonhuman animals in research, and other aspects of responsible conduct of research.
+Sangeeta Panicker, PhD is the Head of Public Policy at Public Responsibility in Medicine and Research (PRIM&R) and previously the Director of the Research Ethics Office in the Science Directorate of the American Psychological Association (APA).
+Dr. Panicker has over 25 years of experience working on ethical, legal, regulatory, and scientific issues pertaining to the conduct of behavioral and psychological research, including research ethics and research integrity, protection of human participants in research, humane care and treatment of nonhuman animals in research, and other aspects of responsible conduct of research.
 She is the staff liaison to the APA Committee on Animal Research and Ethics and serves on the Board of Trustees of the Scientists Center for Animal Welfare.
 Dr. Panicker publications and contributions to policy and education include Laboratory Animals in Research and Teaching: Ethics, Care, and Methods (co-edited with Chana K. Akins and Christopher L. Cunningham) and Handbook of Research Ethics in Psychological Science, a volume co-edited with renowned researcher and research ethics expert, Barbara Stanley The Society for Behavioral Neuroscience and Comparative Psychology awarded Dr. Panicker the Clifford T. Morgan Distinguished Service Award in recognition of her contributions to promoting and safeguarding ethical, humane, and scientifically valid research with nonhuman animals.

 Jon C. Mirsalis, Ph.D., DABT, has more than 35 years of